Deep Learning Based 3D Segmentation: A Survey: 3D Semantic Segmentation

-MV-CNN\cite{su2015multi} uses a unified network to combine features from multiple views of a 3D shape, formed by a virtual camera, into a single and compact shape descriptor to get improved classification performance.
-This inspired researchers to take the same idea into 3D semantic segmentation (see Fig.\ref{fig6}).
-For example, Lawin et al.\cite{lawin2017deep} project point clouds into multi-view synthetic images, including RGB, depth and surface normal images.
-The prediction score of all multi-view images is fused into a single representation and back-projected into each point.
-However, the snapshot can erroneously catch the points behind the observed structure if the density of the point cloud is low, which makes the deep network to misinterpret the multiple views.
-To this end, SnapNet\cite{boulch2017unstructured},\cite{boulch2018snapnet} preprocesses point clouds for computing point features(like normal or local noise) and generating a mesh, which is similar to point cloud densification.
-From the mesh and point clouds, they generate RGB and depth images by suitable snapshot.
-Then, they perform a pixel-wise labeling of 2D snapshots using FCN and fast back-project these labels into 3D points by efficient buffering.
-Above methods need obtain the whole point clouds of 3D scene in advance to provide a complete spatial structure for back-projection.
-However, the multi-view images directly obtained from real-world scene would lose much spatial information. some works attempt to unite 3D scene reconstruction with semantic segmentation, where scene reconstruction could make up for spatial information.
-For example, Guerry et al.\cite{guerry2017snapnet} reconstruct 3D scene with global multi-view RGB and Gray stereo images.
-Then, the labels of 2D snapshots are back-projected onto the reconstructed scene.
-But, simple back-projection can not optimally fuse semantic and spatial geometric features.
-Along the line, Pham et al.\cite{pham2019real} proposed a novel Higher-order CRF, following back-projection, to further develop the initial segmentation.
+\textbf{Multi-view image segmentation:} MVCNN~\cite{su2015multi} employs a unified network to merge features from multiple views of a 3D shape captured by a virtual camera into a single, compact shape descriptor to enhance classification performance.
+This motivated researchers to apply a similar approach to 3D semantic segmentation (see Figure~\ref{projection}).
+For instance, Lawin et al.~\cite{lawin2017deep} project point clouds into multi-view synthetic images, such as RGB, depth, and surface normal images.
+The prediction scores from all multi-view images are fused into a unified representation and then reprojected onto each point.
+However, if the point cloud is sparsely populated, the snapshot may incorrectly capture points located behind the observed structure, leading the deep network to misinterpret the various views.

+To this end, SnapNet~\cite{boulch2017unstructured},~\cite{boulch2018snapnet} preprocesses point clouds by calculating point features and creating a mesh, similar to the process of point cloud densification.
+From the mesh and point clouds, the authors generate RGB and depth images using appropriate snapshots.
+They then perform pixel-wise labeling of these 2D snapshots using FCNs and rapidly reproject the labels back onto the 3D points using efficient buffering.
+These methods require acquiring the entire point cloud of the 3D scene beforehand to provide a complete spatial structure necessary for accurate back-projection.
+However, multi-view images captured directly from real-world scenes often lose significant spatial information.
+Some approaches attempt to combine 3D scene reconstruction with semantic segmentation, where scene reconstruction can compensate for the missing spatial data.
+For instance, Guerry et al.~\cite{guerry2017snapnet} reconstruct 3D scenes using global multi-view RGB and gray scale stereo images, then reproject the labels from 2D snapshots onto the reconstructed scene.
+However, simple back-projection does not effectively integrate semantic and spatial geometric features.
+In response, Pham et al.~\cite{pham2019real} proposed a novel higher-order CRF, applied after back-projection, to further refine the initial segmentation.